jmlandi/app-entrance-and-exit/README.md

 # In And Out Service for Carmen Steffens Group
-HTML, CSS e JS (vanila) website that scan a QR Code and send the data to a Google Sheet to control in-and-out actions for a real event.
+This project is a website built using HTML, CSS, and Vanilla JS.
+It's designed to scan QR Codes and transmit the captured data directly to Google Sheets.
+The primary purpose of this tool is to manage entry and exit movements for a specific event, ensuring the process is both straightforward and tailored to the occasion's needs.

 ## 📲 Use Case